Folashade/blogFromScratch/README.md

   - this creates express MVC like subdirectories with session, stylus, and ejs
 4. `express --css jade`
   - forgot to add jade (:
+5. Install nodemon to watch for changes to the application while it's running
+  - `npm install -g nodemon`

 ## Notes
 + section.. tba